Not-Baguette/Stidium/README.md

 - [X] fix it so it doesnt quit before decrypting all files
 - [x] Fix first run issue
 - [ ] Check if the amount of files are actually real later
+- [ ] Fix the grammar error on the label

 ## Preview
 ![image](https://user-images.githubusercontent.com/94969176/209453408-bd16a293-23e2-43e0-8f96-29de4b4069dd.png)